MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/linkedin.md

 These skills are also keywords that will stick out to employers.
 Throw in a couple buzzwords like "TDD", "pair-programming", MVC, REST...

 [CJ's summary][cj-linkedin] is a great example.
-(For students in New York CJ is a TA in San Francisco.)
+(For students on the East Coast CJ is a TA in San Francisco.)

 **Skills and Expertise**